magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

 ### Check and free up storage space

-There are several services that might be writing down files to `/tmp`.
+There are several services that might be saving files to `/tmp`.

 #### Check up and free MySQL space